NeOTF: Guidestar-free neural representation for broadband dynamic imaging through scattering: Discussion

 \section{Discussion}

-NeOTF surpasses the untrained neural network and traditional nonlinear optimization phase retrieval algorithms in imaging quality based on the physical constraints of multi-frame speckle and the neural network optimization algorithm.
-With the retrieved OTF, objects can be reconstructed by a simple inverse-filtering.
-The imaging process of NeOTF has high temporal resolution and efficiency, and does not require a guide-star or additional optical components like wavefront-shaping based technique.
+In NeOTF, the INR framework effectively models the spatially continuous and complex characteristics of the optical transfer function (OTF), enabling high-fidelity image reconstruction beyond traditional approaches.
+With the retrieved OTF, objects can be reconstructed by simple inverse filtering.
+The imaging process of NeOTF has high temporal resolution and efficiency and does not require a guidestar or additional optical components like wavefront shapers.
+Besides that, as a universal optimization framework, other constraints can be incorporated, such as Total Variation and Sparse Representation, which would improve the quality and convergence of NeOTF.

-Similar to other neural representation methods, NeOTF can freely handle speckles of different sizes.
-The low efficiency of iterative training under large-scale speckle is a shortcoming of NeOTF.
-The phase of the OTF of a strong scattering system is usually a random-like phase map, which is difficult to encode by traditional methods such as Zernike polynomials.
-Therefore, NeOTF currently needs to recover the full-size phase map, which means that NeOTF needs to optimize millions of parameters at the same time.
-Its training speed is limited by the size of the input speckle.
-When the input size is too large, the optimization speed of the entire network will drop sharply.
-In order to improve imaging efficiency and practical applications, it may be necessary to optimize the network structure and explore the encoding method of random phase.
+For computational imaging systems, particularly edge devices deployed in real-world scenarios, computational efficiency and generalization are key metrics for practical application.
+In the following discussion, we first quantitatively analyze the computational efficiency of NeOTF and propose strategies to improve it without significantly compromising image quality, using limited sampling in the frequency domain.
+Second, we evaluate the generalization performance of NeOTF across scattering scenes with varying anisotropy factors, to understand its limitations under different scattering properties.